annaberezko/courses_platform_api/README.md

 When permission access=False, Administrator has limitation:
 * Can create only one course
 * Can't create curator
-* See only 5 members
+* See only 5 learners
 ### Curator
 Can have a few administrators.
 See only courses and members of administrators with access.
 In other case doesn't see any courses and users of this administrator.